AbhinavLakkapragada/AI_Video_Generator_Track-1a/README.md

 ## Features

--Upload a video file for processing.
+- Upload a video file for processing.
--Extract a meaningful caption from the input video.
+- Extract a meaningful caption from the input video.
--Generate an AI-created video based on the caption.
+- Generate an AI-created video based on the caption.
--View the input video, AI-generated video, and caption side-by-side in a user-friendly interface.
+- View the input video, AI-generated video, and caption side-by-side in a user-friendly interface.

 ## Setup Instructions